syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Working-with-SfToolTip.md

 ![](SfToolTip_images/SfToolTip_img23.jpeg)

-## Setting Minimum and Maximum width
+## Setting minimum and maximum widths

 The minimum width and the maximum width of the tooltip can be changed using the `MinWidth` and `MaxWidth` properties.